-Technical Assistance Meeting Technical Assistance for the fiscal year 2023 Postsecondary Perkins Local Application will be conducted virtually on March 9, 2022, from $1:00 \text{ p.m.} - 4:00 \text{ p.m.}$ ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
-These will need to be completed by May 30, 2022 .
-Application Due Date May 13, 2022 - 11:30 p.m.
+Technical Assistance Meeting Technical Assistance for the fiscal year 2024 Postsecondary Perkins Local Application will be conducted in person with a virtual option on March 22, 2023, from 10:00 a.m. - 3:00 p.m.
+ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment (PRA) are available at the provided links.
+The ICQ must be completed prior to submitting the application.
+The PRA will need to be completed by May 30, 2023.
+Application Due Date May 12, 2023 - 11:30 p.m.
 Submission Method All Local Application documents must be submitted through the AmpliFund Grant Management System.
-Submission Questions Please issue all questions to either your ICCB Perkins liaison or to ICCB.cte@illinois.gov .
-Extension Requests The AmpliFund System will not allow late grant applications .
-If your grant submission is not received by 11:30 p.m. on May 13, 2022, this will create a number of problems with accepting your application.
-Verification of Submission A confirmation email will be sent to the Perkins contact confirming the download of the Application by ICCB staff by May 19, 2022 .
+Program of Study Approval forms can be submitted directly to your CTE liaison.
+Submission Questions Please issue all questions to either your ICCB Perkins liaison or to ICCB.cte@illinois.gov.
+Extension Requests The AmpliFund System will not allow late grant applications.
+If your grant submission is not received by 11:30 p.m. on May 12, 2023, this will create several problems for accepting your application.
+Verification of Submission A confirmation email will be sent to the Perkins contact download of the Application by May 17, 2023 .
 Review Process Applications will be reviewed by a team of ICCB staff.
-After the review, ICCB staff will then contact the college to: request more specific information, clarification and/or supporting data; or confirm that the proposal has been approved as submitted.
-NOTE: Expenditures may not begin until the Uniform Grant Agreement is execute and shall not begin before July 1, 2022.
+After the review, ICCB staff will then contact the college to: 1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.
+NOTE: Expenditures may not begin until the college receives approval of their submitted Application and shall not begin before July 1, 2023.
 Approval Upon approval, the ICCB will issue a Notice of State Award and a Grant Agreement to the college that details specific award information and includes all required assurances and certifications.
-This agreement must be signed by the college president or authorized signatory and returned to ICCB.grantpayments@illinois.gov in order to activate the grant.
+This agreement must be signed by the college president or authorized signatory and returned to ICCB.grantpayments@illinois.gov , in order to activate the grant.